More is Better (Mostly): On the Backdoor Attacks in Federated Graph Neural Networks: Introduction

-\item We explore two types of backdoor attacks in Federated GNNs.
+This paper conducts two backdoor attacks in FL: centralized backdoor attacks (CBA) and distributed backdoor attacks (DBA)~\cite{xie2019dba}.
+In CBA, the attacker embeds the same global trigger in all adversarial clients, while in DBA, the adversary decomposes the global trigger into several local triggers and embeds them in different malicious clients.
+In DBA, we assume two attack scenarios - honest majority and malicious majority, to explore the impact of the percentage of malicious clients on the attack.
+Our work focuses on the cross-silo federated learning setting, and our main contributions are: \begin{itemize} \item We explore two types of backdoor attacks in Federated GNNs.
 Based on the experiments, we find that the DBA on Federated GNNs is more effective or (at least) similar to the CBA.
 To the best of our knowledge, this paper is the first work studying backdoor attacks in Federated GNNs. \item We find that in the CBA, although the adversarial local model is implanted with the global trigger, the final global model can also attain promising attack performance with any local trigger.
-Since this phenomenon is inconsistent with the related works, we provide further experiments to explain it. \item We observe that in most cases, local triggers in DBA can achieve similar attack performance to the global trigger, which is different from the findings for the DBA in Convolutional Neural Networks (CNNs). \item We run experiments for both types of attacks, varying the trigger size, poisoning intensity, and trigger density, and show that the trigger size has more impact than the poisoning intensity. \item We explore the robustness of DBA and CBA against two defenses.
-We find both attacks are evasive to these defenses, while CBA can even obtain a higher attack success rate, but the testing accuracy degrades.
+Since this phenomenon is inconsistent with the related works, we provide further experiments to explain it. \item We observe that in most cases, local triggers in DBA can achieve similar attack performance to the global trigger, which is different from the findings for the DBA in Convolutional Neural Networks (CNNs). \item We run experiments for both types of attacks, varying the trigger size, poisoning intensity, and trigger density, and show that the trigger size has more impact than the poisoning intensity. \item We explore the robustness of DBA and CBA against one defense, i.e., FoolsGold.
+We find both attacks are evasive to FoolsGold, while CBA can even obtain a higher attack success rate, but the testing accuracy degrades.

 \end{itemize}